Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 Level Five presented them with puzzles that required all four of their perspectives to solve, but also introduced them to more stranded students who brought their own unique skills to the group.
 Level Six offered them choices between combat and clever negotiation with the creature guardians, leading to several surprisingly diplomatic solutions that left everyone better off.

 Lin's magic had evolved beyond individual spells into something closer to ecosystem management.
-Her plant partners grew in response to her friends' needs and the needs of their expanding group—providing Greta with living armor that enhanced her protective instincts, giving Tobi instruments that amplified his harmonic magic, creating tools that helped Willi organize and distribute resources more efficiently for their growing party.
+Her Forest Spirit partner grew plant networks in response to her friends' needs and the needs of their expanding group—providing Greta with living armor that enhanced her protective instincts, giving Tobi instruments that amplified his harmonic magic, creating tools that helped Willi organize and distribute resources more efficiently for their growing party.

 "It's like you're becoming a living quartermaster," Willi observed as Lin's vines produced perfectly seasoned trail mix from ingredients they'd gathered throughout their climb, with individual portions tailored to each person's tastes and dietary needs.